Does your blog contain racist language you don’t know about? Or “innocent” expressions you didn’t realize were sexist?

 A “grandfather clause” in a contract means that a previous rule continues to apply in some existing cases while a new rule applies to future cases.
 It’s a generous exception to the new rule, in a spirit of inclusion.

-On the contrary, the origins of this expression are as exclusionary, racist, and un-generous as you’ll find.
+On the contrary, the origins of this expression are as exclusionary, racist, and un-generous.

 cakewalk